wp-plugins/mylinks2/readme.txt

 Tested up to: 3.2
 Stable tag: trunk

-MyLinks2 displays dynamically generated thumbnail images from your blogroll on a Page or Post.
+MyLinks2 displays dynamically generated thumbnail images from your blogroll or link on a Page or Post.

 == Description ==

 Displays blogroll links on a Page or Post with thumbnail images of the linked site.
+Also generates image for a individual link within a page.
 Insert `[mylinks]` to a Page or Post and it will display all your blogroll links there - with live snapshots of every page.

 Thumbnails snapshots are generated from 3rd party services.
 The initial generation takes up to a minute, because the server has to deliver many thumbnails at one time.
 Once cached (1-2minutes), the thumbnails will appear instantly.